-Sister Loretta then returned to the United States, where she earned an M.A. in Systematic Theology from Boston College in 1979, after which she taught at the Regional Major Seminary in Davao City for three years and then at the Ateneo de Davao, where, among other tasks, she helped establish a graduate program in theology for religion teachers on the island of Mindanao and served as a live-in residence moderator.
-She also worked in various formation programs in and around Davao City
+Returning to the Philippines in 1979, she taught at the Regional Major Seminary in Davao City for three years and then at the Ateneo de Davao, where, among other tasks, she helped establish a graduate program in theology for religion teachers on the island of Mindanao and served as a live-in residence moderator.
+She also worked in various formation programs in and around Davao City until 1989.

-Sister Loretta then served as Secretary to the President of the Maryknoll Sisters Congregation from 1990-1993, then continued her studies, earning an S.T.M. in Spirituality from the Jesuit School of Theology, Berkeley, CA in 1997.
+Back in the States in 1989, Sister Loretta served as Secretary to the President of the Maryknoll Sisters Congregation from 1990-1993, then continued her studies, earning a Master of Arts in Spirituality from the Jesuit School of Theology, Berkeley, CA in 1997.

 She returned to the Philippines, where she taught for two years at the Institute of Formation and Religious Studies in Quezon City.